WinterRadish/odin-recipes/README.md

 # odin-recipes

-This repository demonstrates the basic HTML foundations
+This repository demonstrates the basic HTML foundations by showing recipes for different food.